padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 4, Explain the results, including maps and charts <br>

-5, Critically evaluate the results, include a discussion on the effects of spatial scale <br>
+5, Critically evaluate the results, including a discussion on the effects of spatial scale <br>

 6, Conclusion